-The University Writing Program (UWP) is designed to both teach and support students as they write in various phases of their RIT career, in various disciplines across the University, from the first year on into graduate studies.
-It is also a resource for faculty who teach writing intensive courses throughout the curriculum.
+The University Writing Program (UWP) is designed to teach and support students as they write in various phases of their RIT career, in various disciplines across the University, from the first year on into graduate studies.
+It is also intended to be a support resource for faculty who teach writing intensive courses throughout the curriculum.

-The University Writing Program (UWP) is grounded in writing studies, an academic field that is invested in college-level instruction of student reading, writing, and interdisciplinary literacies.
-Our curriculum is built on five foundational assumptions – threshold concepts1– that reflect essential disciplinary knowledge about the learning processes of student writers.
-Taken together, they emphasize research and inquiry, the rhetorical nature of meaning-making, genre awareness, identity and power, and revision and reflection.
-Through these threshold concepts, the UWP supports students as they develop new orientations to writing while they discover how diverse literacies shape the university’s many disciplines and discourse communities.
+The University Writing Program (UWP) faculty are grounded in writing studies, an academic field that is invested in college-level instruction of student reading, writing, and interdisciplinary literacies.
+Our curriculum is built on five foundational assumptions – threshold concepts1– that reflect the essential disciplinary knowledge in writing and thinking needed by students in every program.
+Taken together, they emphasize research and inquiry, the rhetorical nature of meaning-making, genre awareness, audience awareness, identity and power, and revision and reflection.
+Using these threshold concepts as a conceptual framework, the UWP supports students as they develop new orientations to writing and thinking, while also discovering how diverse literacies shape the university’s many disciplines and discourse communities.

 One: Writing is a knowledge-making activity.